-Five Cordillera Career Development College (CCDC) alumni graduated as members of the MASIDTALAK Class of 2023 of the Philippine National Police Academy (PNPA), the country's premier police academy, in Silang, Cavite on March 10.

-The junior officers are Police Lieutenants Normin Luis, Job Angli, Javier Asiong, and Revy Dean Basalan, and Fire Inspector Calvin Mondero.
+Five Cordillera Career Development College (CCDC) alumni graduated as members of the MASIDTALAK Class of 2023 of the Philippine recognized as Dean's Lister National Police Academy and Commandant's Lister.
+(PNPA), the country's premier Luis and Asiong earned police academy, in Silang, their Criminology degrees and passed the licensure The junior officers are examination prior to entering Police Lieutenants Normin the police academy.
+Luis, Job Angli, Javier Asiong, students in northern Luzon.